Delaware Blue Coats: Delaware Blue Coats

 Beginning with the 2018–19 season, the team was renamed the Delaware Blue Coats, an homage to the 1st Delaware Regiment, also known as the "Delaware Blues," and their key role in the American Revolution.
 The team logo pays homage to Caesar Rodney (the namesake for the aforementioned mascot) and his 70-mile ride from Dover to Philadelphia on July 1–2, 1776, to cast Delaware's tie-breaking vote in favor of what would become the Declaration of Independence.
 The rebrand coincided with the opening of the new Chase Fieldhouse in Wilmington.
 On September 20, 2018, general manager Elton Brand was promoted to general manager of the Philadelphia 76ers.

 In the 2020–21 NBA G League season, the Blue Coats advanced to the championship before losing to Lakeland Magic.
 The following offseason led to general manager Matt Lilly being let go by the team and coach Connor Johnson resigning to look at other opportunities.
 Sixers vice president of player personnel, Prosper Karangwa, was given the duties of general manager while former South Bay Lakers' head coach Coby Karl was named head coach.

+The 2022–23 season saw the Blue Coats return to the NBA G League Finals after a victory over Long Island.
+They became the first team since the Santa Cruz Warriors to reach the Finals in three straight seasons.
+On April 6, 2023, the Blue Coats clinched their first NBA G League championship in franchise history, avenging their finals loss to the Rio Grande Valley Vipers in the finals the previous year, defeating them 2 games to 0.